RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/creating_the_job_dag.md

         //you need to call this for the standard job queen to initialize determine_preliminary_job_list();

-        JobDigraphOP dag = utility::pointer::make_shared< JobDigraph >( 3 );
+	//the lone argument ( 3 ) is the number of nodes in the dag JobDigraphOP dag = utility::pointer::make_shared< JobDigraph >( 3 );
         dag->add_edge( 1, 3 );
         dag->add_edge( 2, 3 );